 A pitcher’s foot position at foot strike can provide a solid foundation to facilitate both knee extension and efficient transfer of energy.
 Foot strike is the moment a pitcher’s front foot makes contact with the ground and is the starting point of energy transfer up the kinetic chain.
 This energy is ultimately transferred to the ball at release, with efficient energy transfer being aided by the pitcher releasing over a firm front side.
 A firm front side provides lower body stability for proper upper body positioning through release.
 This stability is achieved by extending the front knee from foot strike to release and is why knee extension angular velocity at release is correlated with pitching velocity and an important metric to examine in pitchers.

-During the past couple of weeks both PBR and Headfirst Honor Roll showcases have announced partnerships with Blast Motion, whereby participants will begin hitting with Blast sensors during their events.
-Although they’re not the first to do this, more showcases are following this trend.
+During the past year several showcases announced partnerships with technology companies, whereby participants skills are measured during their events.
+We’re not talking about the usual 60-yard dash.
+We’re talking about esoteric topics like vertical bat angles of a swing and spin efficiency levels on a pitch.
 On the one hand this is great news for the game.
-Technology is changing baseball for the better and the data can be invaluable for both evaluation and training.
-On the other hand, although I have a ton of respect for both of these companies, there is an issue.
-Continue reading “Going to a Showcase Soon?
-Did you Hear…”
+Technology is changing baseball for the better and the data can be invaluable for both training and evaluation.
+On the other hand, although I am a big believer in tech and the value it brings, there is an issue.
+Continue reading “What to Do With All the Data Coming Out of Showcases?”

 I wanted to bring to your attention a recent Podcast that I participated in with Patrick Jones Baseball.
 Patrick is one of the premier hitting coaches in the US and he has been running a podcast for quite some time.
 We covered a wide variety of topics but here are a few that stand out: